Château d'Azay-le-Ferron: History

 In 1699, the baronnie Château d'Azay-le-Ferron was purchased by Louis-Nicolas Le Tonnelier de Breteuil.
 His daughter, Gabrielle-Emilie, was the mistress of Voltaire from 1733 until 1737.
 The de Breteuil family owned the chateau until 1739, when it was sold to Louis François de Gallifet.
-The de Bretueil family probably constructed the east wing of the building, which carries their coat of arms.
+The de Breteuil family probably constructed the east wing of the building, which carries their coat of arms.

 After 1739, the estate passed to a long series of owners.
 Shortly after the Revolution, it was owned by two prominent manufacturers of weapons for the army of Napoleon.
 In 1852, it was purchased by Victor and Antoine Luzarche.
 They and their descendants owned the house through the rest of the 19th and early 20th century.

 The granddaughter of Antoine Luzarche, Marthe, married George Hersent, a civil engineer and owner of a large firm which built canals and ports, and inherited the château in 1925.
 When she died, she left the house and park to the city of Tours.